volcanoYcc/Segmentation-and-Counting-of-Grape-Berries-in-Field/README.md

 ## Chengdu grape berry dataset
 Chengdu dataset was captured by us with an iPhone 12 smartphone, an iPhone 13 smartphone, and an HUAWEI mate 40 pro smartphone in vineyards in Longquanyi and Shuangliu districts, Chengdu, China, in July 2023.
 It contains a total of 150 RGB images of three grape varieties: Kyoho, Shine Muscat and Summer Black.
 All the images are captured in a frontal pose with approximately the same distance to the grape vines.
 We add instance segmentation annotations for a total of 50718 grape berries in these images in COCO format.
 The original size of images and annotations are 4032×3024 and 4096×3072, and are resized to 2048×1536 in model training and testing.
+Our dataset will be publically available after the acceptance of our paper.

 Kyoho